 In my personal opinion, I feel that the African American community is the biggest critic when it comes to homosexuality, especially among men.
 The idea of the African American male is this Alpha male, head of the household, breadwinner, ultra masculine, never see him cry type figure or in short the complete opposite of what some people believe homosexual males are.
 I think this hype, of course, stems from the effects of slavery.
 It’s an ongoing backlash from African-American males having their dignity stripped and pride broken for years with hope nowhere in sight.

 Because of this, the African-American community put emphasis on the new found freedom of men, expecting us to be the strong superior males that slavery denied us to be, which consequently creates a view that any man willing to have sex with another man is for lack of better words weak.

-I myself find flaw with this.
-As a group African American’s should be some of the biggest advocates for the LGBTQ community as not very long being black was the equivalent of being gay today.
+I myself find a major flaw with this.
+As a group, African-Americans should be some of the biggest advocates for the LGBTQ community as not very long being black was the equivalent of being gay today.

 If being gay means being hated and persecuted for the way one is born then it is safe to say that being gay is ironically the new black.
 Everything about Gay Rights parallels the fight African American’s faced for Civil Rights which is more reason I believe the African American Community should be more sympathetic to the LGBTQ community and their plight.
 Only time will tell if African American’s will face the reality of the struggle or continue to hinder the struggle.